Indo-1

-Indo-1 is a popular calcium indicator similar to Fura-2.
-In contrast to Fura-2, Indo-1 has a dual emissions peak.
+Indo-1 is a popular dye that is used as a ratiometric calcium indicator similar to Fura-2.
+In contrast to Fura-2, Indo-1 has a dual emissions peak and a single excitation.
 The main emission peak in calcium-free solution is 475 nm while in the presence of calcium the emission is shifted to 400 nm.
-It is widely used in flow cytometry.
+It is widely used in flow cytometry and laser scanning microscopy, due to its single excitation property.
+However, its use for confocal microscopy is limited due to its photo-instability caused by photobleaching.
+Indo-1 is also able to keep possession of its ratiometric emission, dissimilar to Fura-2.

 The penta potassium salt is commercially available and preferred to the free acid because of its higher solubility in water.
 While Indo-1 is not cell permeable the penta acetoxymethyl ester Indo-1 AM enters the cell where it is cleaved by intracellular esterases to Indo-1.

 The synthesis and properties of Indo-1 were presented in 1985 by the group of Roger Y Tsien.

+In intact heart muscle, Indo-1, in combination with bioluminescent protein aequorin, can be utilized as a tool to distinguish between the internal and exterior inotropic regulation processes.